gamingrobot/gamingrobot.github.io/content/posts/floating-point-hell.md

 Object {Id: "12345678901234567892", BigNum: "12000000000002539"}
 ```

-Now in JavaScript the number is properly represented because they are strings.
+Now the number is represented correctly in JavaScript.
+This is useful if you are using the number as an identifier, but makes it difficult to do arithmetic operations on the number.